dlwiest/ts-tonal-mcp/README.md

 With the MCP server connected, you can ask Claude:

+**Fitness Insights:**
 - *"Should I work out today?"* → Gets muscle readiness data
 - *"What did I do this week?"* → Shows recent workout history
 - *"How's my progress lately?"* → Analyzes recent metrics and trends
+- *"Am I staying consistent with my workouts?"* → Reviews frequency and streaks

+**Exercise Discovery:**
 - *"What chest exercises are available?"* → Filters movements by muscle group
-- *"Am I staying consistent with my workouts?"* → Reviews frequency and streaks
+- *"Show me beginner-friendly leg exercises"* → Searches with skill level filter
+- *"Find exercises that use the bench"* → Filters by equipment

+**Workout Management:**
 - *"Show me my custom workouts"* → Lists all your created workouts
+- *"Create a push/pull workout with warmup and cooldown"* → Builds a structured workout
+- *"Show me details for 'Upper Body Blast'"* → View full workout structure with all sets
 - *"Delete my workout called 'Old Routine'"* → Removes a specific custom workout
-- *"Show me details for 'Upper Body Blast'"* → View full workout structure with all sets

 ## Development